The Amityville Horror House

 At first, investigators believed that the theory was plausible, as it was common knowledge that the DeFeos had relatives in the Genovese crime family.
 However, it soon became clear that they were being deceived.

 While they were inspecting Ronald's room, they discovered two cardboard boxes underneath his bed.
-The labels on one of these boxes suggested that it had come with a .35 Marlin rifle—the same type of caliber weapon that had been used in the murders.
+The labels on one of these boxes suggested that it had come with a .35 Marlin rifle—the same type of caliber weapon that had been used during the murders.

 The moment of truth finally came when one of the detectives bluntly said, "It didn’t happen that way, did it, Butch?
 They were never there, were they?
 Falini and the other guy were never there."